MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/xrm-tooling/use-connection-strings-xrm-tooling-connect.md

 ## Connection string examples

-The following examples show how you can use connection strings for connecting to on-line deployments and authentication scenarios.
+The following examples show how you can use connection strings for connecting to on-ine deployments and authentication scenarios.
+The connection string examples for  on-premises and IFD deployment instances is now available in the Customer Engagement documentation at: [Use connection strings in XRM tooling to connect to Customer Engagement](/dynamics365/customer-engagement/developer/use-connection-strings-xrm-tooling-connect)

 ### Named account using Office 365